sinch/ios-proximity-tutorial/readme.md

 ```

-This code simply initialises parse with your individual application ID’s, make sure they’re correct or else you’re going to have some trouble!
-The didFinishLaunchingWithOptions is your first and best chance at initialising these third party frameworks and doesn't rely on view controllers being presented.
-You will need to add your own App Id and client key into the code above.
+This code simply initialises parse with your specific application ID’s and makes a connection between the parse backend and the iOS client, make sure they’re correct or else you’re going to have some trouble!
+The didFinishLaunchingWithOptions method is your first and best chance at initialising these third party frameworks and doesn't rely on view controllers being presented which is why we've chose to place it here.
+You will need to add your own App Id and client key that you took note of earlier into the code above.

-Now navigate to loginViewController.m where we will get to work on implementing Parse login.
-Once again import the parse framework into the file.
-Add this code to the login method already in place (the IBAction method is connected to the login button) to allow your users to log in, don’t worry we will make a sign up screen next!
+Now navigate to loginViewController.m where we will get to work on implementing our  Parse login.
+Once again import the parse framework into the file, in every file you wish to use Parse you're goign to have to #impoft the framework.
+Add the following code to the login method already in place (the IBAction method is already connected to the login button) to allow your users to log in, don’t worry we will make a sign up screen next!

 ```objective-c